dominicgerman/dominicgerman.com/README.md

 # Portfolio/Blog

 A custom blog application written with Go, SQL, and CSS.
-It doubles as my portfolio and I self-host it on a Raspberry Pi in my basement.
+It doubles as my portfolio and I self-host it on a raspberry pi in my basement.
 I use Caddy as a reverse proxy and a bash script to manage deployments.

 ## Background
 I’ve been using Obsidian to organize my notes.
 Since Obsidian just uses Markdown files on my local machine, I decided to start publishing some of my notes as a blog.
 I set up a VPS and used Deno to create a blog with minimal setup, deploying it from my Obsidian vault using a webhook.
 However, after encountering issues following a Deno update, I decided to rebuild the blog in Go.
 I absolutely love Go and now I try to write as much Go as I can.